WillOram/cyber-incidents/README.md

-# Notes on organisations' responses to cyber security incidents
+# Notes on organisations' responses to cyber incidents

 ## 2020